Frederick Douglass: Birth family

-Douglass was of mixed race, which likely included Native American and African on his mother's side, as well as European.
-In contrast, his father was "almost certainly white", according to historian David W. Blight in his 2018 biography of Douglass.
+Douglass's enslaved mother was of African descent and his father, who may have been her master, was apparently of European descent; in his Narrative (1845), Douglass wrote: "My father was a white man."
+According to David W. Blight's 2018 biography of Douglass, "For the rest of his life he searched in vain for the name of his true father."
+Douglass's genetic heritage likely also included Native American.
 Douglass said his mother Harriet Bailey gave him his name Frederick Augustus Washington Bailey and, after he escaped to the North in September 1838, he took the surname Douglass, having already dropped his two middle names.

 He later wrote of his earliest times with his mother:

-The opinion was...whispered that my master was my father; but of the correctness of this opinion I know nothing. ...
+The opinion was also whispered that my master was my father; but of the correctness of this opinion, I know nothing. ...
 My mother and I were separated when I was but an infant. ...
 It is a common custom, in the part of Maryland from which I ran away, to part children from their mothers at a very early age. ...
 I do not recollect of ever seeing my mother by the light of day.
 She was with me in the night.
 She would lie down with me, and get me to sleep, but long before I waked she was gone.

 After separation from his mother during infancy, young Frederick lived with his maternal grandmother Betsy Bailey, who was also enslaved, and his maternal grandfather Isaac, who was free.
 Betsy would live until 1849.
-Frederick's mother remained on the plantation about 12 miles away, only visiting Frederick a few times before her death when he was 7 years old.
+Frederick's mother remained on the plantation about 12 miles away, visiting Frederick only a few times before her death when he was 7 years old.

 Returning much later, about 1883, to purchase land in Talbot County that was meaningful to him, he was invited to address "a colored school":